AdamSmith-physics/quantinuum-2d-trajectory-data/README.md

 # Quantum trajectory simulation of two-dimensional non-equilibrium steady states with a trapped ion quantum processor

 Data repository for the paper "Quantum trajectory simulation of two-dimensional non-equilibrium steady states with a trapped ion quantum processor".
-This repository contain all data files from both experimental and classical simulations and simple codes to generate, load and plot the data.
-Besides plotting the data from the expriment, this repository contains the cpodes to run classical simulations of Symmetric Simple Exclusion Process (SSEP), generate free-fermion trajectories and run quantum circuits on Quantinuum's "H1-1LE" backend.
+This repository contains all data files from both experimental and classical simulations, with simple codes to generate, load and plot the data.
+This repository also contains the codes to run quantum circuits on Quantinuum's "H1-1LE" backend, as well as classical simulations of Symmetric Simple Exclusion Process (SSEP) and free-fermion trajectories.

 ## Content

 The `data/` folder contains the results from Quantinuum's H1-1 simulations, noisy simulation (on Quantinuum's H1-1E and H1-Emultor devices) and classical numerics, all saved as HDF5 files.
-The latter include ideal simulations of trotterised cicuits and the simulations in the Lindblad limit $dt \rightarrow 0$.
+The latter include ideal simulations of trotterised circuits and the simulations in the Lindblad limit $dt \rightarrow 0$.

 The core files to run simulations are contained in `src/` and `run/`.
 In the former, there are all codes required to set up the free-fermion simulation and to build circuits for both hard-core bosons and fermions.
 The codes that effectively run the trajectories are contained in `run/`.
 Note that when running circuit trajectories, the results are saved in a single HDF5 file that will be added in a `data_local/` folder, which is included in `.gitignore`.